sara-sabr/ITStrategy/_pages/en/product-fw-guidance.md

 This because EARB and ARC are focused on the enterprise and improving an existing product has negligible effects on the enterprise.
 EARB and ARC is involved in [Projects](https://gpp-ppm.service.gc.ca/sites/pwa/ESDCKnowledgeRepository/All Documents/Policy on Project and Programme Management.pdf).

-These conditions and the trust level provided to product teams can be managed through a Directive’s consequences of non-compliance.
+These conditions and the trust level provided to product teams can be managed through a Directive's consequences of non-compliance.
-Such as, if non-compliant, adding layers of governance during the product team’s yearly funding cycle.
+Such as, if non-compliant, adding layers of governance during the product team's yearly funding cycle.

-It’s worth noting that projectization is still needed to coordinate work across product teams and to bring workload to them.
+It's worth noting that projectization is still needed to coordinate work across product teams and to bring workload to them.

-To increase a product team’s capacity, existing funding pressure instruments are used.
+To increase a product team's capacity, existing funding pressure instruments are used.
-E.g. if a $2M/year product team can’t meet demand for a given year, departmental funding pressure can be used to increase it to $4M/year.
+E.g. if a $2M/year product team can't meet demand for a given year, departmental funding pressure can be used to increase it to $4M/year.
-For a cross-branch product team funded by a Program Official, this funding pressure should be done **_on the Program Official’s branch_**.
+For a cross-branch product team funded by a Program Official, this funding pressure should be done **_on the Program Official's branch_**.

 This dedicated cross-branch product team can still interact with other IITB teams.
 To explain this interaction, we use [team topologies concepts](https://teamtopologies.com/key-concepts).